qwertyu-alex/nextjs-fastapi-template/README.md

 ## Introduction

 This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
 One great use case of this is to write Next.js apps that use Python AI libraries on the backend.
+Uses OpenAPI to glue the TypeScript and Python code bases together in a typesafe manner.

+Assumes the user uses pnpm and poetry for package management.

 ## How It Works